laravel/docs/validation.md

 <a name="rule-distinct"></a>
 #### distinct

-When working with arrays, the field under validation must have unique values.
+When working with arrays, the field under validation must not have any duplicate values.

     'foo.*.id' => 'distinct'